sbt/sbt-groll/README.md

 sbt-groll can be configured by the following settings:

-- `configFile: java.io.File` – the configuration file for sbt-groll; "~/.sbt-groll.conf" by default
+- `grollConfigFile: java.io.File` – the configuration file for sbt-groll; "~/.sbt-groll.conf" by default
-- `historyRef: String` – the ref (commit id, branch or tag) used for the Git history; "master" by default
+- `grollHistoryRef: String` – the ref (commit id, branch or tag) used for the Git history; "master" by default
-- `workingBranch: String` – the working branch used by sbt-groll; "groll" by default
+- `grollWorkingBranch: String` – the working branch used by sbt-groll; "groll" by default

 ## Arguments/options ##